Imran4424/iOS-InterviewQuestions/Swift.md

 ### What’s the difference between `async` and `sync` in GCD?

+The difference between `async` (asynchronous) and `sync` (synchronous) in Grand Central Dispatch (GCD) lies in how they affect the calling thread from which the task is submitted to a dispatch queue.

+- **`sync` is blocking:** When you call dispatch_sync (or DispatchQueue.sync in Swift), the current thread waits until the enqueued task has finished executing before it can continue with the next line of code.

 ### Why does calling `DispatchQueue.main.sync { ... }` from the main thread cause a deadlock?

 ### What are global dispatch queues and QoS classes?